- crayons or paint

 Encourage children to use descriptive words such as lighter, darker, shiny, dull, bumpy, and smooth; action words such as describe; and science process words such as compare and observe.

-Tell children that they’re going to look at even more shades of green today, this time outside.
+Tell children that they’re going to look at different shades of green.

 - Give children paper, crayons, markers, or paint to make drawings or paintings of the leaves and grasses.